conor-gaughan/ga-project-one/README.md

 <div align="center"><h1>💰Stock Up💰</h1></div>

-The purpose of this app is to give users basic stock data, company info, and related companies based on their search.
+The purpose of this website is to give users basic stock data, company info, and related companies based on their search.

 ### Technologies Used